 Step 3: Lodge a formal visa application

-Processing times can vary.
-You can expect an outcome within twelve weeks from the time your complete application is lodged for visa nomination.
+You can expect an outcome within four weeks from the time your complete application for visa nomination is lodged.

 We will contact you or your agent (if applicable) if we need more information to assess your application.

 You or your agent (if applicable) will be notified of the outcome of your visa nomination application by email.

 If you adhere to the provisional obligations and meet the permanent requirements, you may be able to go on and apply for the permanent visa.

 As part of your application, you will be required to agree and adhere to the following obligations:

 - I have read (or have had read to me) the contents of my nomination application and confirm that the information contained therein is true and correct.

 - I confirm that I meet all of the Australian Department of Home Affairs' visa eligibility criteria for the Business Innovation and Investment (Provisional) visa (subclass 188).

 - I will notify the Victorian Government of any changes to my contact details and agree to participate in any surveys that the Victorian Government may conduct.